vishal977/violet/README.md

 nodemon violet.js
 ```
 *Once you run this command, your bot should be up and running and will be Online in your Discord server*

+*Note: The YouTube music commands might not work due to changes to YouTube's API policies*